 I’m also not quite used to this fancy fingerprint scanner thing.
 Or the 64 GBs of memory.
 But this phone is pretty and I heart it.

 In food related news…I have a new recipe today!
 Hard-boiled eggs are practically a staple these days with our switch to Shakeology for breakfast.
 I mean, you know that I have to hit my quota of at least one egg per day.
 I decided to jazz a few of them up with my favorite fruit—the avocado.
 Does anyone else ever forget that avocado is a fruit?
 This recipe is basically a Paleo deviled egg with extra delicious mixed in.
 No mayo, no mustard, no Greek yogurt.
 Basic recipes like—avocado deviled eggs—are often times the best!

 I’ve also got a pro-tip for you. #bonus Have you ever accidentally tried to crack a hard-boiled egg into a pan?
 Or worse yet, tried to crack an uncooked egg on the counter?
 I’m nearly certain I’ve done both these things.
 One of my friends showed me a trick to tell the difference, which is by spinning them on a counter too.
-Hard-boiled eggs spin much slower than regular eggs.
+Hard-boiled eggs spin much faster than regular eggs, because the liquid inside doesn’t move and slow it down.
 I, however, came up with a much more fun solution.

 Just draw faces on them. 🙂 Who says food can’t be fun?

 Not sure how to hard-boil an egg?
 Here ya go!

 - Add the eggs to a saucepan.
 Cover eggs with water, about one inch over the top.